Alexander Suvorov: Outbreak of war and setbacks

 Suvorov next served in Poland during the Confederation of Bar.
 Leading a unit of the army of Ivan Ivanovich Weymarn, he dispersed the Polish forces under Pułaski at Orzechowo, captured Kraków (1768), overthrew the Poles of Moszyński near Nawodzice in the spring of 1770, before defeating Moszyński's Polish troops at Opatów in July.
 The following year Alexander Suvorov won a small combat with Charles Dumouriez's army at Lanckorona, but he failed in the storming of the Lanckorona Castle, being injured here; and then on 20 May 1771, he unsuccessfully stormed the mountain near Tyniec Abbey, which included a strong redoubt enclosed by a palisade, trous de loup, and strengthened with two guns.
 The Russians under Suvorov and Lieutenant Colonel Shepelev captured the fortification twice, but were beaten back.
 Fearing to lose a lot of troops and time, Suvorov retreated.
-It were among the few tactical setbacks in his career, however, these were not field engagements.
+It was among the few tactical setbacks in his career, however, these were not field engagements.

 Slightly earlier than at Tyniec, however, Suvorov had won small victories over the Confederates at Rachów and Kraśnik (27 & 28 February 1771), capturing an entire wagon train in the first of these clashes.
 By a "happy coincidence", Suvorov survived in it.
 After their failure at the Lanckorona Castle, Suzdalian infantrymen, the victors at Orzechowo, restored their reputation in Suvorov's eyes, not only at Kraśnik but also in Rachów.
 He wrote to Weymarn:

 The infantry acted with great subordination, and I made my peace with them.